erikaris/til/pyspark.md

 - Spark has a high-level API, which conceals a lot of complexity.
 - We can interact with Spark through languages:
 	- Java: low-level, compiled
-	- Scala, Python, R: high level, interactive REPL.
+	- Scala, Python (PySpark), R (RSpark): high level, interactive REPL.
 - Checking spark version: `spark.version`.
 - By default, in Spark, data is stored in columnar format called `Apaceh Parquet`or simply just `Parquet`.
 - SparkContext